-As horse-loving girls growing up in San Diego, my sisters and I pestered my parents until they got us a quarter horse named April Jubilee, a very fancy-sounding name.
-We spent a lot of time riding around undeveloped hills and bringing her into the garage when it rained, as if a horse shouldn’t get wet.
-When we move to another state, she was sold.
-Her fate is unknown to me.
+As horse-loving girls growing up in San Diego, my sisters and I pestered my parents until they got us a horse, April Jubilee, a very fancy-sounding name.
+We spent a lot of time riding her around the undeveloped hills.
+When it rained we would bring her into the garage, as if a horse shouldn’t get wet.
+When we had to move to another state, she was sold.

-The exhibition explores the outcome of a season of racing at Del Mar and brings up ethical and philosophical questions about our use of horses for entertainment and gambling.
+the outcome of a season of racing at Del Mar and the ethical and philosophical questions about our use of horses for entertainment and gambling.

 Unauthorized use of the images on this site will be litigated.
 All images © Christine Travers, 2017 unless indicated otherwise.